 So far, infections have occurred in Connecticut, Florida, Michigan, Missouri, New Jersey, New York, and Pennsylvania.

-The CDC used epidemiologic and traceback information to identify Northfork Bison Distributions, Inc. as the source of the outbreak.
+The CDC used epidemiologic and traceback information to

 This process typically involves gathering information from several different sources.
 For instance, the CDC will examine the geographic distribution of the illness and look for clusters of cases.
 They will also physically assess food production plants, farms, and restaurants.